 Yes, we have frequent and daily conversations with people who have trialled Lead Forensics and have trialled us.
 We know about the sales tactics, spin etc. It’s just part of the daily routine.
 It doesn’t really matter what Lead Forensics try to do to us or others in our industry – it’s ‘business’ at the end of the day.

 What does matter to us though are ethics.
 We are 100% against any business paying for our type of software if they’re not going to gain from it.
-Whether that’s at Lead Forensics high pricing or at our lower pricing, there still has to be a return on that investment, and (in our view), that should be possible within a decent length trial period (30 days with full access to the data in our case, about a week typically with no login access to the data for Lead Forensics).
+Whether that’s at Lead Forensics high pricing or at our lower pricing, there still has to be a return on that investment, and (in our view), that should be possible within a decent length trial period (30 days with full access to the data in our case but about a week typically with no login access to the data for Lead Forensics).

-- The costs being so high.
+- The costs were too high.

 In short, they don’t need all the ‘bells and whistles’ or the costs, so they come to us to trial.